Gilnaa/Hydras/README.md

 The most basic variable-length type is a VLA (Variable-length array; seen above).
 A struct whose last member is a VST is also a VST.

+## Endianness ##
+Integral fields not suffixed with `_be` or `_le` will take the endianness of the "target".
+The target endian by default is the same as that of the host machine, but can be configured by modifying `HydraSettings` or by specifying serialization-time settings.

 ## Validators ##
 A validator object can be assigned to a struct data member to define validation rules.